Scalp reduction: Alternatives

-Lotions that contain Rogaine or finasteride may lead to hair growth in some patients.
-Rogaine grows fuzz on the crown of the head and finasteride tends to grow actual hairs on the crown of the head.
-Some recommend the use of lotions treatment to treat baldness before considering scalp reduction surgery.
+Some recommend using lotions as a treatment for baldness before considering scalp reduction surgery.

 Non-surgical hair restoration

-Low level laser therapy is a form of non surgical hair restoration, this hair growth therapy uses laser light to stimulate follicles on the scalp this process not only makes hair grow but it also thickens the hair which will increase the appearance of the hair.
+Low-level laser therapy can act as a form of non-surgical hair restoration, using laser light to stimulate follicles on the scalp.
+This process not only makes hair grow but also thickens the hair, which can increase its appearance.

 Hair loss

-Haird loss is divided into the following:
+Hair loss is divided into the following: